nacm/kali-htb/README.md

 ### Python Requirements

 Python 3.7 or higher is required.
-The script uses only standard library modules.

-**Optional: AI-Powered Analysis**
+**AI-Powered Analysis (Default Mode)**

-For AI-powered intelligent analysis and dynamic scanning:
+The tool runs in AI mode by default for best results.
+To enable AI features:

 **Quick Setup (Recommended):**
 ```bash